Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 Around this time, CD-ROM entered the scene.
 And all of a sudden, there it was: cheap storage, removable, with the stellar size of 650MB and even more!
 Realistic graphics, photos, video, it became available to developers almost overnight!
 And everyone wanted a piece of it!

 And that's when I entered the scene and became a CD-i programmer.
-We explored the edges of UI and UX (and of copyrights), made many mistakes and many discoveries, and together layed parts of the foundation of the modern-day User Experience that we all know.
+We explored the edges of UI and UX (and of copyrights), made many mistakes and many discoveries, and together layed some of the foundation of the modern-day User Experience that we all know.

-A few years after, still a long time ago from now, Sony killed the CD-i with their PlayStation.
+A few years later, still a long time ago from now, Sony killed the CD-i with their PlayStation.
 And I had to move to greener pastures.
 But I still have my CD-i 605 professional development player from that time.
 And lately I was wondering if I could get it up and running again, and if I might even still write some software for it.

 In this blog, I will recite the journey of creating an emulated Sun SparcStation 5 with QEMU and Solaris 2.6.
-Solaris 2.6 was the last Sun OS I used, so it made sense to go for that.
+Solaris 2.6 was the last Sun OS that I used, so it made sense to go for that.

 Setting up QEMU and Solaris